Extending the Range of Robust PCE Inflation Measures: Evaluating Official Robust Inflation Measures

-The official trimmed-mean inflation series slightly outperforms the official median inflation series in capturing the behavior of current and future trend inflation, except for the restricted sample (1970--89), for which the pattern reverses (see Table \ref{tab:prediction}).\footnote{ The table also reports the performance of headline PCE inflation as a benchmark for the exercise.
-Headline inflation corresponds to the no-trimming limit.
-The RMSE that the official trimmed-mean and median inflation series produce is between 50 and 75 percent of the RMSE of headline inflation, verifying that trimming does improve the series' predictive performance. } However, the RMSEs produced by the two official measures are not meaningfully different in most cases.
-We test the difference between the predictions of official series using \citeauthor{Diebold_Mariano_1995}'s (\citeyear{Diebold_Mariano_1995}) test and report the p-value in the last column of Table \ref{tab:prediction} under the null hypothesis of no difference in the prediction error between the official trimmed-mean and median inflation series.
-The differences between the performances of trimmed-mean and median inflation are higher when predicting current trend inflation than when predicting the future trend, but the null hypothesis is only strongly rejected for the recent sample (starting in 2000).
+An additional result arises when comparing robust inflation measures: The official trimmed mean inflation series slightly outperforms the official median inflation series in capturing the behavior of current and future trend inflation, except when targeting current trend inflation in the restricted sample (1970--89), when the pattern reverses.
+However, the RMSEs produced by the two official measures are not statistically different in most cases (see the second-to-last column of Table \ref{tab:prediction}).
+The differences between the performances of trimmed mean and median inflation are higher when predicting current trend inflation than when predicting the future trend, but the null hypothesis is only strongly rejected for the recent sample (starting in 2000).
 These same patterns hold when looking at alternative trend inflation measures as we show in Table \ref{tab:prediction_All} of Appendix \ref{app: Alternative_Trend_Measures}.

+However, this last result obscures a key insight from our analysis: Despite the official trimmed mean and median inflation series' similar prediction errors, their levels differ substantially in most months.
+The average range between the levels of these two series is \Paste{range_infl_long} percentage points over our sample and grows larger by the end of the sample (see Figure \ref{fig:robust_measures_min_max} in Appendix \ref{app:Additional_Figures}).
+These differences can result in meaningful discrepancies in the signals that these series provide.
+As we showed in Figure \ref{fig:robust_range_2020_2024} in the Introduction, 12-month median inflation was decreasing and trimmed mean inflation was almost flat at the same time that headline inflation was rising above the FOMC's target in the first months of 2021.

-Despite the official trimmed-mean and median inflation series' similar prediction errors, their levels differ substantially in most months (as explored above).
-This reflects the main pattern of the alternative robust measures studied below; namely, relying on the average prediction performance of different robust inflation series obscures underlying differences in their predictions for any given month and provides little guidance in judging these differences.
+This key insight also arises from analyzing alternative robust measures as we do below; namely, relying on the average prediction performance of the series obscures underlying differences in their predictions for any given month.
+Further, we see no systematic way to determine which series is providing the best signal at any point in time.